On This Page

 Introduction: The Challenges of Construction Oversight Today

-Construction is moving faster than ever before and keeping track of everything has never been more difficult.
-Project managers face challenges like fragmented communication, scattered visual records, delayed updates, and accountability issues.
-With multiple stakeholders and constantly evolving job sites, keeping everything aligned is increasingly difficult.
+Construction is moving faster than ever before, and keeping track of jobsite activity has never been more difficult.
+Project managers face fragmented communication, scattered visual records, delayed updates, and accountability gaps across multiple stakeholders.
+With teams working across changing site conditions, construction oversight depends on having a reliable system for documenting what happened, where it happened, and when it happened.

-Construction oversight has traditionally depended on manual processes such as site visits, phone calls, spreadsheets, and printed blueprints.
-And let’s face it, they are slow, error-prone, and lead to a lot of miscommunication.
-The growing size and complexity of modern infrastructure projects demand more streamlined and reliable oversight systems.
+Construction oversight has traditionally relied on site visits, phone calls, spreadsheets, and printed blueprints.
+Those methods are slow, error-prone, and difficult to scale across larger projects.
+The growing size and complexity of modern infrastructure and commercial work demand a more searchable, consistent approach to field documentation.

 The Role of Digital Asset Management in Modern Construction Projects